Leeds State Bank (Leeds, AL)

 Article Text

-Fifth Alabama Bank Fails to Open Doors Leeds.
-Ala., July Leeds State failed to open its doors today.
-Officials announced that the affairs institution been placed the hands the state banking department after heavy run on its deposits Saturday The Leeds bank was the fifth to close in the Birmingham district in the last two Lindon president the which $25,000 and had surplus similar amount
+ANOTHER ALABAMA BANK FAILS.
+LEEDS, Ala.
+(P)-The Leeds State bank failed to open its doors Monday Officials announced that the affairs of the institution had been placed in the hands of the state banking department, following a heavy run on Saturday The Leeds bank was the fifth to close in the Birmingham district within the past two weeks.

 Article from Two Rivers Reporter, July 11, 1929